Ohio Sports Betting 2026 | Legality & Best Sportsbooks

 What can't you bet on at regulated sportsbooks in Ohio?

-WWE and other professional wrestling events are not permitted for betting either.
-Since outcomes are scripted, they are not recognized as legitimate sporting contests under Ohio law.
+• Professional wrestling: WWE and other scripted wrestling events are not eligible for betting because they are not classified as legitimate competitive sports contests.

 Ohio is home to 11 casinos and racinos.
 There are four casinos, and seven race tracks with casino gambling also available dubbed the name Racinos.
 None of these casinos or racinos are tribal casinos.